Planning your RV vacation is easier if you understand the subtle differences between an RV campground, an RV park and an RV resort.

 ‘Location, location, location’ still applies to RV parks.

 Overnight stay prices can range from a low of $15 a night up to $100 depending on where they are located.
-Budget accordingly and join groups like Passport America or Good Sam Club to help lower your vacation costs.
+Budget accordingly and join groups like Passport America to help lower your vacation costs.